 This is Purpose Area #6 of the Coordinated Tribal Assistance Solicitation (CTAS).
 Applicants may choose from the purpose areas and submit a single proposal.

 Eligible applicants are federally recognized Indian Tribes, Tribal designees, and consortia consisting of 2 or more federally recognized Indian Tribes.

 Project period: 3 years

 Expected number of awards: 6

-If internet access is not available to submit an electronic application, contact the Response Center at 800.421.6770 before January 24, 2020 to request alternative submission instructions.
+If internet access is not available to submit an electronic application, contact the Response Center at 800.421.6770 by February 26, 2021 to request alternative submission instructions.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.